netologist/frodao/README.md

 # Frodao

 The golang DAO library.
 Your best friend on the road like Frodo Baggins.
+- Soft delete support.
+- Postgresql support.

 ## Example Schema